 How do you grow a business?
 How do you expand your customer base?
 How do you position yourself in the marketplace?
-How do you identify and target new kinds of customer?
+How do you identify and target new kinds of customers?
 How do you tailor your message to them?
 How do you keep your own customers coming back rather than going to your competitors?

 Marketing agencies exist not only to find answers to the above questions but also to implement the solutions.
 But the answers are different for everyone: no two businesses are alike and so no two marketing campaigns are identical.
-A marketing agency will work with you to identify what makes your company unique and use those insights to help you stand out in a crowded market.
+A marketing agency will work with you to identify what makes your company unique and use those insights to help you stand out in a crowded marketplace.

 All of which means that finding the right marketing agency for your company is essential.
 This Buyers’ Guide will provide an introduction to the services on offer from marketing agencies and advice on finding the right company to grow your market share and boost your bottom line.